ijsKoud/appiecal/README.md

 This project is created for educational purposes, however it can be used to sync your own account.
 This project will only work if you work at **Albert Heijn** and have a pnl that works with the @AH app.

+The information saved on drive is not encrypted either, keep this in mind when running it.

 ## Installation (simple)

 Download and install the docker instance, make sure you have a folder called `data` linked to `data` and have given full permissions to the instance itself (this way it can read and write files in this folder).